Surfaces containing two isotropic circles through each point: Proofs

 In other words, $\Pi_1$ is a \emph{quadratic} family of generalized circles.
 To find the equation of the envelope, differentiate~\eqref{eqn:circles-short} with respect to $v$ and get

 The system of equations~\eqref{eqn:circles-short} and~\eqref{eqn:circles-dv} gives the envelope.
 Eliminating $v$ from the system, we get

-It is easy to see that the substitution of $z=x+yi,\overline{z}=x-yi$ into~\eqref{eqn:the-cyclic} gives an equation in $x$ and $y$ of form~\eqref{eqn:cyclic-general}, i.~e., a cyclic.
+It is easy to see that the substitution of $z=x+yi,\bar z=x-yi$ into~\eqref{eqn:the-cyclic} gives an equation in $x$ and $y$ of form~\eqref{eqn:cyclic-general}, i.~e., a cyclic.

 Let us check that equation~\eqref{eqn:the-cyclic} does not hold identically.
 Indeed, otherwise we have $(2Av+B)^2=4A(Av^2+Bv+C)$, i.~e., for each $v\in\R$ the generalized circle given by~\eqref{eqn:circles-short} lies in the pencil of circles given by $2A\lambda+B\mu=0$ for $\lambda,\mu\in\R$.
-Hence the family $\Pi_1$ has no envelope, which contradicts to the assumptions of the theorem.
+Hence the family $\Pi_1$ has no envelope, which contradicts to the assumptions of the proposition.

 Now suppose that $\omega_1$ and $\omega_2$ are parametrized by some parameters $s_1\in\R$ and $s_2\in\R$ respectively.
-Then the family $\Pi_1$ can be considered as a family of curves parametrized by $s_2$.
+Then the family $\Pi_1$ can be considered as parametrized by $s_2$.
 Moreover, each curve of this family is itself parametrized by $s_1$.
 Changing the order of parameters, we obtain the family $\Pi_2$.
-If both families have an envelope, then these envelopes coincide due to a general fact, see~\cite{bib:envelope}.
+If both families have a smooth envelope, then these envelopes coincide due to a general fact, see~\cite{green1952envelope}.

 \textbf{(ii)} In this case the envelope of the family $\Sigma_1$ is either a pair of concentric circles, or a circle, or a pair of parallel lines (the proof is trivial).
 All these sets are cyclics.